Cartesian Fibrations of $(\infty,2)$-categories: Vistas and applications

 \section{Vistas and applications}

-A theory of 2-fibrations provides the backbone to define symmetric monoidal \((\infty,2)\)-categories, as a suitable class of inner cocartesian 2-fibrations over \(\mathrm{Fin}_\ast\).
-We expect symmetric monoidal \(\infty\)-bicategories to play as a fundamental role as their 1-dimensional counterpart, providing extra expressivity thanks to the 2-dimensional structure.
+A theory of fibrations provides the backbone to define symmetric monoidal \((\infty,2)\)-categories, as a suitable class of inner cocartesian fibrations over \(\mathrm{Fin}_\ast\).
+We expect symmetric monoidal \(\infty\)-bicategories to play a fundamental role as their 1-dimensional counterpart, providing extra expressive power thanks to the 2-dimensional structure.
 For instance, they can be used to encode the relevant dualities of Ind-coherent sheaves of (derived) schemes of finite type, as in~\cite[Ch.~9]{GaitsgoryRozenblyumStudy}.

-Furthermore, inner/outer (locally) (co)cartesian 2-fibrations are used as a tool in~\cite[Ch.~11 \& 12]{GaitsgoryRozenblyumStudy} to establish an adjoint theorem that plays a crucial role in extending the quasi-coherent sheaves functor from derived affine schemes to derived prestacks, see~\cite[\S\S 3.1.1 \& 3.2.1]{GaitsgoryRozenblyumStudy}.
+Furthermore, inner/outer (locally) (co)cartesian fibrations are used as a tool in~\cite[Ch.~11 \& 12]{GaitsgoryRozenblyumStudy} to establish an adjoint theorem that plays a crucial role in extending the quasi-coherent sheaves functor from derived affine schemes to derived prestacks, see~\cite[\S\S 3.1.1 \& 3.2.1]{GaitsgoryRozenblyumStudy}.

-Finally, the theory of 2-fibrations can be used to define a simplicial version of the notion of (relative)~\((\infty, 2)\)-operad, see~\cite{BataninMonoidal,BataninEckmannHilton}.
+Finally, the theory of fibrations can be used to define a simplicial version of the notion of (relative)~\((\infty, 2)\)-operad, see~\cite{BataninMonoidal,BataninEckmannHilton}.
 Possible applications in this direction come from symplectic geometry, and in particular from the functoriality of the Fukaya category, see for instance~\cite{BottmanShacharAinfty2categories}.